IRNAS/irnas-east-software/README.md

 - Sandboxed development environment, thanks to the nRF Connect Toolchain Manager, every `build`, `flash`, etc. command runs inside of its toolchain environment.
-- Automated process of generating release artefacts for your entire project, no matter the number of applications, samples or boards.
+- Automated process of packaging release artifacts for your entire project.
-- Support for build types, which is integrated into the usual build process.
 - RTT utility commands to connect and see the RTT stream.
+- CodeChecker integration for static code analysis.
+- Generating configuration files for the Cortex Debug VScode extension.

 ## Documentation